What Do Drama Therapists Treat?

 Learn more about Therapy Careers.

-Step 1: Complete a Drama Therapy Degree
+Step 1: Complete Your Drama Therapy Education

 Drama therapy education is the foundational step toward becoming a qualified professional in this field.
 The level of education you pursue depends on your career goals and the depth of expertise you seek.